Xyce/Xyce/INSTALL.md

 ### Building Xyce with MPI Parallelism

-A generalized process for a parallel configuration of Xyce, given that MPI-enabled Trilinos libraries are already [installed](#building-trilinos), can be summarized as:
+The generalized process for a parallel configuration of Xyce, given that MPI-enabled Trilinos libraries are already [installed](#building-trilinos), can be summarized as:

 ```sh
 cd <your-build-directory>